 Hermit Crab Life Cycle

-Once eggs are cast into the sea, they explode.
-Thousands of tiny larvae, known as zoeae, emerge from these eggs.
+Once eggs are cast into the sea, thousands of tiny larvae, known as zoeae, emerge from these eggs.
 These zoeae float in the sea.
-Many of them will eat each other.
-Others become snacks for marine wildlife.
+Many eat each other, while others become snacks for marine wildlife.

-If the zoeae survive for around 60 days, they make their way to land.
-This commences the next stage of the life cycle.
+If the zoeae survive for around 60 days, they make their way to land, which commences the next stage of the life cycle.
 At this point, zoeae evolve into megalopae.
 A megalopa is roughly the size of a fingernail and resembles a spider or tiny lobster.

 The megalopa life stage lasts around 30 days.
 After this, the megalopa burrows under the sand of a beach.
 During this period, it molts and evolves.
-When the megalopa surfaces, it is a junior hermit crab.
-It will seek a shell and begin its new life.
+When the megalopa surfaces, it’s a junior hermit crab, so it’ll seek a shell and begin its new life.

 What is the Ideal Hermit Crab Breeding Age?

-Hermit crabs do not experience menopause, so theoretically, they can breed at any age.
+Hermit crabs don’t experience menopause, so they can breed at any age.
 Most hermit crabs are driven to reproduce while young, though.
-There are two primary explanations for this behavior.

-Life is dangerous for hermit crabs.
-These delicate animals are at the bottom of the food chain.
+Life is dangerous for hermit crabs because they’re at the bottom of the food chain.
 Hermit crabs can live for decades, but few are so lucky.
-This encourages hermit crabs to breed as soon as possible.
-They wish to keep their species alive.
+This encourages hermit crabs to breed to keep their species alive.

 Size is also a concern.
 The larger a hermit crab grows, the harder it becomes to find an appropriately-sized shell.
-Females, in particular, are wary of this.
-They need to find a large enough shell to accommodate an egg sac, but not so big that it impedes mobility.
+Females, in particular, are wary of this because they need to find a large enough shell to accommodate an egg sac, but not so big that it impedes mobility.

 How Often Do Hermit Crabs Breed?

-Male hermit crabs, meanwhile, will breed as often is permitted.
-Hermit crabs are sociable and live in large groups.
-This means that wild male hermit crabs are rarely devoid of mating opportunities.
-These will be seized wherever possible.
+Male hermit crabs, meanwhile, will breed as often as permitted.
+Hermit crabs are sociable and live in large groups of up to 100, so males rarely lack mating opportunities.

-Hermit crabs do not take active roles in raising their young but welcome more arrivals to a colony.
-For hermit crabs, there is safety in numbers.
+Hermit crabs don’t take active roles in raising their young but welcome more arrivals to a colony.
+For hermit crabs, there’s safety in numbers.
 Ergo, the more hermit crabs breed, the more friends will be available to offer protection.

-There is also a slightly more selfish reason for hermit crabs to breed regularly.
-Shells are in a constant short supply, especially as hermit crabs prefer to occupy vessels that once held another crab.
+Shells are in short supply, especially as hermit crabs prefer to occupy vessels that once held another hermit crab.
 When a hermit crab dies, another crab claims its vacant shell.

-This means that they need a constant availability of shells.
-The more hermit crabs live in the area, the likelier this becomes.
-Current Biology describes this phenomenon as, “social dependence.”
+This means they need a constant availability of shells.
+The more hermit crabs live in the area, the likelier it is to find a new shell.
+Current Biology describes this phenomenon as “social dependence.”

 Do Hermit Crabs Breed in Captivity?

-This is primarily due to the unfamiliarity of the environment.
-As discussed above, female hermit crabs rely up on ocean water.
-You will need to trick a female into thinking she is in the wild to inspire breeding.
+This is primarily due to unfamiliarity with the environment.
+As discussed, female hermit crabs rely on ocean water, so you’ll need to trick a female into thinking she’s in the wild to inspire breeding.

 How Do You Breed Hermit Crabs in Captivity?

-As discussed, breeding hermit crabs in captivity is a challenge.
-If you adopt hermit crabs to breed them, disappointment is likely.
-Though on the plus side, this does mean you can keep hermit crabs of the opposite sex together in a shared aquarium.
+If you adopt hermit crabs to breed them, disappointment is likely, but this does mean you can keep hermit crabs of the opposite sex together in a shared aquarium.
 You don’t need to sex hermit crabs.

-The first thing you’ll need to do is set up a special breeding tank.
-Do not attempt to breed hermit crabs in their standard enclosure.
-You’ll need a specialist environment for this practice.
+The first thing to do is set up a special breeding tank.
+Don’t attempt to breed hermit crabs in their standard enclosure because you’ll need a specialist environment for this practice.

-- A sturdy lid that cannot be easily lifted, or a weight on the top
+- A sturdy lid that can’t be easily lifted or put a weight on the top.

 - Drinking water